shyamdevk/Terraform-Basic-to-Advanced/README.md

 ---

-# 🌟 README.md — Using External User Data File (VS Code) for Nginx Installation
+# 🌟Using External User Data File (VS Code) for Nginx Installation

 This guide explains how to: